jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 Overlays mimic Hydra fog in three ways:

-1. **They distort scale**  \n   Small problems feel large.
+1. **They distort scale**
+   - Small problems feel large.
-   Minor tensions feel existential.
+   - Minor tensions feel existential.

-2. **They distort direction**  \n   The system loses its internal compass.
+2. **They distort direction**
+   - The system loses its internal compass.
-   Decisions become difficult or endlessly delayed.
+   - Decisions become difficult or endlessly delayed.

-3. **They distort identity**  \n   The self feels fragile or undefined.
+3. **They distort identity**
+   - The self feels fragile or undefined.
-   Responses feel reactive instead of chosen.
+   - Responses feel reactive instead of chosen.

 Hydra takes shape only when overlays have narrowed perception enough that the terrain can no longer tell the difference between:

-- signal and noise  \n- danger and discomfort  \n- complexity and threat  \n- uncertainty and collapse
+- signal and noise
+- danger and discomfort
+- complexity and threat
+- uncertainty and collapse

 Overlays prepare the terrain for collapse.